 - You are not sure what exactly constitutes ‘good English skills’.
 How do you test those candidates?
 Many employers have hired people they thought had good English skills, only to discover later that they had been mistaken, and that those employees’ skills were not so good after all.

-- Just because a new employee has good general English skills, these may not be sufficient, and that employee may be lacking in some specific skills that are very much needed in his new role within your organization.
+- Even when an employee has good general English skills, these may not be sufficient, and that employee may be lacking in some specific skills that are very much needed in his new role within your organization.
 For example, someone who speaks English very well may have very poor writing skills, or someone who wrote a great covering letter and CV turns out to be weak at making presentations or is lacking in confidence.

 In such a scenario, Key English offers a testing service that overcomes those two problems.